wesovilabs/exkorpion/README.md

     - The ones that we only want to run for a case.

-    - We could extend the test by dfining different inputs.
-We can achieve by adding **with** to our map declaration, as we can see in it "does multiple operations depending on vairable input" do
+    - We could extend the test by defining different inputs for the same tests.
+We can achieve by adding **with** to our map declaration, as we can see in
+    **it "does multiple operations depending on vairable input"**

 ## Project status